Acadians Who Found Refuge in Louisiana, February 1764-early 1800s

 3

-Maximilien, called Émilien, born at Atakapas in c1782, died in November 1802.
-He was 20 years old and did not marry.
+Maximilien, called Émilien, by his father's first wife, born at Attakapas in c1782, died in November 1802, age 20, and did not marry.

 4

-Ursin, by his first wife, born at Atakapas in January 1789, married Madeleine, daughter of fellow Acadian Victor Richard and widow of Anaclet Cormier, at the Opelousas church, St. Landry Parish, in August 1814.
+Ursin, by his father's first wife, born at Attakapas in January 1789, married Madeleine, daughter of fellow Acadian Victor Richard and Marie-Madeleine Brasseaux and widow of Anaclet Cormier, at the Opelousas church, St. Landry Parish, in August 1814.
 Their son Ursin, fils, also called Demosthènes, was born near Grand Coteau, St. Landry Parish, in May 1817, and Sosthène Cyrille, called Cyrille, in August 1819.
 Their daughter married into the Patin family.
-Ursin, père died in St. Martin Parish in January 1849; he was 60 years old; his succession record was filed at the St. Martinville courthouse later that month.
+Ursin, père died in St. Martin Parish in January 1849, age 60; his succession was filed at the St. Martinville courthouse later that month.

 4a

-Ursin, fils married Laure, called Eve, daughter of French Creole Joseph Patin, at the St. Martinville church, St. Martin Parish, in April 1836; Laure's mother was a Robichaux.
+Ursin, fils/Demosthènes married Laure, called Eve, daughter of Joseph Patin and his Acadian wife Julienne Robichaux, at the St. Martinville church, St. Martin Parish, in April 1836.
 Their son Edmond died in St. Martin Parish at age 6 months in November 1837, Louis Trasimond was born in January 1839, and Leueval in c1841 but died at age 3 in October 1844.
 Ursin, fils remarried to Oliva, daughter of French Creole Jean Caillier, probably in St. Martin Parish in the early 1840s.
 Their son Ursin III was born in St. Martin Parish in October 1845, Jean Murat was baptized at the St. Martinville church, age 2, in September 1851, and Félix was born posthumously in November 1851.
-Ursin, fils died at Grand Pointe, St. Martin Parish, in May 1851; the priest who recorded his burial said that Ursin was 32 years old when he died, but he was 34; his succession record was filed at the St. Martinville courthouse later that month.
+Ursin, fils died at Grand Pointe, St. Martin Parish, in May 1851; the priest who recorded his burial said that Ursin was age 32 when he died, but he was 34; his succession was filed at the St. Martinville courthouse later that month.

-Ursin III, by his second wife, married first cousin Félicia, daughter of his uncle Cyril Bijeau, at the Breaux Bridge church, St. Martin Parish, in October 1865.
+Ursin III, by his father's second wife, married first cousin Félicia, daughter of Cyrille Bijeaux and Aspasie Guidry, his uncle and aunt, at the Breaux Bridge church, St. Martin Parish, in October 1865.

 4b

-Cyrille married Aspasie, daughter of fellow Acadian Olivier Guidry, at the St. Martinville church, St. Martin Parish, in November 1841.
+Cyrille married Aspasie, daughter of fellow Acadians Olivier Guidry and Élisabeth Thibodeaux, at the St. Martinville church, St. Martin Parish, in November 1841.
 Their son Augustin Adam was born in St. Martin Parish in August 1853, Euphémon in February 1856, and Cyrille Trasimond near Breaux Bridge, St. Martin Parish, in April 1840.
+Their daughter, or perhaps daughters, married Bijeaux first cousins.

 5

-Youngest son Aurelien, by his second wife, born at Atakapas in January 1802, married Marie, daughter of Anglo-American Luke Collins and widow of Guillaume Wiltz, at the St. Martinville church, St. Martin Parish, in September 1826.
+Youngest son Aurelien, by his father's second wife, born at Attakapas in January 1802, married Marie, daughter of Anglo-American Luke Collins and Zoe Courtableau and widow of Guillaume Wiltz, at the St. Martinville church, St. Martin Parish, in September 1826.
 Their son Achille was born in St. Martin Parish in October 1830.
-Their daughters married into the Bertrand, Jones, and Melançon families.
+Their daughters married into the Bertrand, Jones, Melançon, and Wiltz families.

-Achille married Célestine, daughter of German Creole Alexandre Wiltz, at the St. Martinville church, St. Martin Parish, in April 1857.
-Their son Sosthène was born in St. Martin Parish in September 1859 but died at age 8 months in May 1860, and Joseph Adam was born in June 1861.
-During the War Between the States, Achille served probably as a conscript in Company A of the Consolidated 18th Regiment and Yellow Jackets Battalion Louisiana Infantry, a front-line unit that fought gallantly in Louisiana; he was the only member of his extended family to serve the Southern Confederacy in uniform; he went AWOL in early 1864 and may not have returned to his unit.
-His daughter Julie Anne Eva was born in St. Martin Parish in July 1864, so in late 1863, when his regiment was stationed in the lower Red River valley, he may have gone on unauthorized leave then as well.
+Achille married Célestine, daughter of Alexandre Wiltz and Marie Celima Barras, at the St. Martinville church, St. Martin Parish, in April 1857.
+Their son Sosthène was born in St. Martin Parish in September 1859 but died at age 8 months in May 1860, Joseph Adam was born in June 1861, and Aurelien le jeune in December 1868.
+During the War of 1861-65, Achille served probably as a conscript in Company A of the Consolidated 18th Regiment and Yellow Jackets Battalion Louisiana Infantry, which fought in Louisiana--perhaps the only member of his extended family to serve the Southern Confederacy in uniform.
+He went AWOL in early 1864 and may not have returned to his unit.
+A daughter was born in St. Martin Parish in July 1864, so in late 1863, when his regiment was stationed in the lower Red River valley, he may have gone on unauthorized leave then as well.

 Other BIJEAUXs on the Western Prairies